Skinny Tiger, Fatty Dragon: Reception

 Bey Logan pointed out on the commentary track of the Hong Kong Legends DVD release of the movie why the film was moderately successful.
 There are certain logic and structural issues which are considered to be negative aspects.
 A few examples were the car chasing sequence in which he explains that if the heroes were just to call the police, the villains would be arrested, the film would be over and the scene wouldn't be as funny.
 The other is the Singapore holiday as he explains, after the Chinese wedding catastrophe, the film should be gaining momentum but instead goes down like a holiday expedition.
 So overall, the pace of the story is let down for that reason.

-For western audiences, the character of 'Baldy', played by Karl Maka, is described as being 'over the top'.
+For Western audiences, the character of "Baldy", played by Karl Maka, is described as being "over the top".
 Maka was known for playing similar characters, most prominently in the Aces Go Places series.
-However, this was really playing to the less sophisticated Asian audiences of the time, that did like this style of broad humour.
+However, this performance was really playing to the less sophisticated Asian audiences of the time who liked that style of broad humour.

 More well received were the action sequences with Sammo Hung.
 After Bruceploitation, fans of Bruce Lee would disregard any film that tried to poorly imitate Lee's films.
 However, in Logan's opinion, Hung's style of action is regarded as successful because of the way he is able to interpret Lee in his own style, whilst designing fight sequences that are able to incorporate early Bruce Lee references in a unique fashion.

 Also, because of his previous work on Enter the Fat Dragon, Hung is more accepted as a Bruce Lee impersonator, because of his early appearance in Enter the Dragon, his action choreography and also his involvement in Game of Death.
 Also of importance are his bulky appearance and the fact that he doesn't look like Lee (apart from his pudding bowl haircut).